-Taking inspiration from FERMUN in Geneva and THIMUN in the Hague, two students from the Cité Scolaire Internationale, Pierre Mohamed and Kaelan Tardy, reached out to students at the International School of Lyon in order to organize the first ILYMUN conference in 2013.
-Most of the schools participating in that first conference are now regular participants in our annual conferences and many have gone on to model their MUN clubs and even their own conferences on ILYMUN.
-We’re delighted to see these developments as it means more communities working together to change the world.
+Taking inspiration from FERMUN in Geneva and THIMUN in the Hague, two students from the Cité Scolaire Internationale, Pierre Mohamed and Kaelan Tardy, reached out to students at the International School of Lyon in order to organise the first ILYMUN conference in 2013.
+Most of the schools participating in that first conference are now regular participants in our annual conferences and many have gone on to form their own MUN clubs and conferences inspired by ILYMUN.
+We’re delighted to see these developments: signalling that communities are truly working together towards the bettering of our world!

-We believe that the main aim of MUN conferences is to educate the participants, providing them with essential skills such as public speaking, collaboration with others and critical thinking.
+We believe that MUN conferences should aim to educate the participants, providing them with essential skills such as public speaking, collaboration with others and critical thinking.
 MUN opens one’s mind and encourages in-depth reflections on our complex world.
 ILYMUN helps students grow and become global citizens.
 Here is a quote from one of our friends at INOMUN in Lille that captures our view of MUN: “The aim of debating is to resolve problems with words, without violence, without deaths.
 We, high school students, are the next generation.
 We have to act, we have to do something.
-A MUN won’t literally change things, but it is a way to sharpen our critical mind and our intelligence in order to take over our parents’ generation.
+An MUN conference won’t literally change things, but it is a way to sharpen our critical minds and our intelligence in order to take over our parents’ generation.
 In order to bring peace.”

-As you may have noticed, ILYMUN has matured since its inception by the virtue of original projects we develop every year.
+ILYMUN has matured since its inception by the virtue of original projects, developed every year.
 Of course, the central issue of the conference varies from year to year, with new branches and new committees created to bring diversification and an improved experience.
-Undeniably, the criticism from you, fellow participants, permits us to improve an important number of aspects of the conference, making it finer each year!
+Undeniably, the feedback from you, fellow participants, permits us to improve an important number of aspects of the conference, making it finer each year!

 Most diplomats tell you that the most efficient decisions, those which actually change the world, are taken in convivial moments after a day of debate.
 This is wholly legitimate.
-Therefore, we keep in mind that an MUN conference is an incredible place to meet new friends.
-A few essential factors, unique to ILYMUN, allow you to have real exchanges: small committees (from 20 to 100 persons) country delegations made up of different schools, housing with host families and, of course, social events!
+Therefore, we keep in mind that an MUN conference is an opportune moment to meet new friends.
+A few essential factors, unique to ILYMUN, allow you to have real exchanges: small committees (from 20 to 100 persons), country delegations made up of different schools, housing with host families and, of course, social events!

-Even though a very small team of adults supervises our agenda and the organization of ILYMUN, every aspect of our conference — the vision, the planning and the execution — is done by high school students who are doing their best to provide middle school and high school delegates and their MUN directors the best possible MUN experience and a professional conference.
+Even though a very small team of adults supervises our agenda and the organisation of ILYMUN, every aspect of our conference — the vision, planning and execution — is done by high school students who are doing their best to provide middle school and high school delegates and their MUN directors the best possible MUN experience and a professional conference.

 Bearing in mind the ILYMUN 2016 conference resolutions to tackle Climate Change, we take concrete action to save the Planet, by respecting environmental values.
 We use a minimal amount of paper and transfer to digital as frequently as possible.
 We strive to be role models for a green conference.